openzipkin/brave/brave/RATIONALE.md

 to a correlation context such as `MDC`.

 ### Context storage
-`FixedBaggageState` is copy-on-write context storage of `BaggageField` values.
+`BaggageFields` is copy-on-write context storage of `BaggageField` values.
 It is added only once to a request extraction or trace context regardless of the count of fields.